Image of a painting by Peter Paul Rubens, titled ‘The Calydonian Boar Hunt’ (early 17th century)

 Together they continued up the hill, eventually reaching the stone wall surrounding the palace-grounds.
 The dog ran through the open gate, then paused and looked back, waiting for Isocrates to follow.

 Those gates would be shut in the event of an attack.
 Residents of the surrounding countryside could amass here, protected by fortified citadel.
 This had never occurred in Isocrates’ lifetime; the region enjoyed a relative peace.
-It had not always been so idyllic.
+This had not always been the case.

 Before Isocrates was born, his father, and his father before him, had fought and defended these lands from encroachment.
 Seated on one of the few passes through Mount Othrys, the area was prized, so the threat persisted.
 Man is ever covetous after that of his neighbor.